A variant of the Raviart-Thomas method for smooth domains with straight-edged triangles: Error estimates

 Plugging \eqref{estimeT} into \eqref{traceu} and combining the resulting expression with \eqref{normaltrace}, after strightforward calculations we conclude from \eqref{residual2} that

 Now, by the Trace Theorem, there exists another constant $C_{\Omega_h}$ depending only on $\Omega_h$ such that

-Plugging \eqref{traceubis} into \eqref{residual3} we conclude that the residual ${\mathcal R}_{h,k}(\tilde{u},{\bf q})$ is likely to be an ${\mathcal O}(h^2)$-term.
+Plugging \eqref{traceubis} into \eqref{residual3} we conclude that the residual ${\mathcal R}_h(\tilde{u},{\bf q})$ is likely to be an ${\mathcal O}(h^2)$-term.
 More precisely, there is a constant $C_{\tilde{\Omega}_h}$ such that

 Due to the closeness of $\Gamma_0$ and $\Gamma_{0,h}$, it can be strongly conjectured that $C_{\tilde{\Omega}_h}$ is mesh-independent.
 However we refrain from elaborating any further on this issue for the sake of brevity.
-Actually, in the next section we will show through a numerical example that, in the case of mixed boundary conditions too, our method is indeed of the second order for $k=1$, as long as $u$ is sufficiently smooth.\\
+Actually, in \textbf{Appendix II} we will show through a numerical example that, in the case of mixed boundary conditions too, our method is indeed of the second order for $k=1$, as long as $u$ is sufficiently smooth.\\